Fish Sculptures 3D Visualization

 With the designs in-hand I used Google Maps to create an accurate representation of the landscape and fish in 3D Studio Max.
 Part of the process involved having to create a new stainless steel texture technique in order to represent the correct reflection and depth for the scales on the body of the fish as you will see below.

-After project consultation over skype the client gave me a written project description and a collection of sketches outlining the general arrangement of the sculptures and the surrounding area.
+After the initial consultation over Skype the client gave me a written project description and a collection of sketches outlining the general arrangement of the sculptures and the surrounding area.